Which is the most beautiful city in Bavaria?

 Dinkelsbühl is one of the medieval towns in Bavaria

-The imperial city of Dinkelsbühl is also one of the most beautiful cities in Bavaria.
-In the 8th century there was a Frankish royal court at a ford on the Regnitz.
-There the trade and pilgrimage route to Italy crossed with the Nibelungenstrasse, which led from the Rhine to the Danube.
-Dinkelsbühl finally received city rights in the 12th century from Emperor Barbarossa.
-At that time the construction of the city fortifications began.
-However, the Dinkelsbühl success story came to an end in the turmoil of the Thirty Years' War.
-The economic decline then prevented the modernization of the city.
-Its appearance from the Middle Ages has been preserved to this day.
-This is what makes the city so attractive today.
-The best way to explore them is on a walk through the old town and a tour around the city walls.
-This is completely preserved.
+The imperial city of Dinkelsbühl is also among the most beautiful towns in Bavaria.
+In the 8th century, a Frankish royal court was located at a ford on the Regnitz River.
+This was where the trade and pilgrimage route to Italy intersected with the Nibelungen Road, which led from the Rhine to the Danube.
+Dinkelsbühl was finally granted city rights by Emperor Barbarossa in the 12th century.
+Construction of the city fortifications also began at that time.
+However, Dinkelsbühl's success story ended in the turmoil of the Thirty Years' War.
+Subsequent economic decline prevented the city from modernizing.

 Tips for Dinkelsbühl

-Beautiful cities in Bavaria for a day trip
+Beautiful Towns in Bavaria for a Day Trip

-Landshut is one of the most interesting cities in Bavaria
+Landshut is one of the best cities in Bavaria off the beaten path

 Tips for Landshut